upspin/upspin/doc/signup.md

 > Conversely, if you lose your keys your email account is not useful for
 > recovery.

+If you are planning to join an existing Upspin directory and store server, before starting the next step with `upspin-ui`, make sure to ask the administrator to add your user name to the server's `Writers` group.
+(They'll know what to do.)
+This will grant you permission to create your user root in that directory server and store data in that store server.

 **Start the `upspin-ui` program to start the signup process.**

 The first step asks for your user name, generates a key pair (one secret key,